UW-Hydro/bmorph/README.md

 ### Notebook
 This will be explored in a later release of `bmorph`

-**In Progress:**
-Example data and notebooks can be found in `docs/` where the Yakima River Basin, located in the Pacific Northwest Columbia River Basin, is used as an example basin.

 ### Command line
 `./scripts/bmorph_tip304` contains an implementation of the method for the